It all started during a family dinner at Arne Jacobsen's with a simple drawing on a napkin.

 Arne Jacobsen

 Arne Jacobsen is one of the most recognized Danish architects worldwide.
-He was uncompromising in his approach to design and often also designed the entire interior of his iconic buildings.
-Today we know him both as an architect and designer of furniture, lighting, and interiors.
+He was uncompromising in his approach to design and often designed the entire interior of his iconic buildings.
+Today, he is known both as an architect and as a designer of furniture, lighting, and interiors.

 Learn more